pb-engineer08/pb-engineer08/README.md

-**My name is Projesh Bhoumik**

--> I am a computer science graduate,currently doing my master's in Automotive software engineering.
+**I am a computer science graduate,currently doing my master's in Automotive software engineering.
 Professionally skilled in Python and C++.
-Passionate in research of computer vision and artificial intelligence.
+Passionate in research of computer vision and artificial intelligence.**

 **References will provided upon request**

-# Fields I am experience with:
+# Fields I am experiencing with:

 - Language: Python and C++
 - Signal processing and Image data analysis